 Following my time in Indiana, I joined the tour of Shrek the Musical, which performed in the U.S., Canada, Malaysia, and China.
 When the tour ended, I started my Master of Music degree at Rice University, studying with William VerMeulen.
 In Houston I taught a lot of young horn players, both in private lessons and in group classes.
 I also got a chance to perform a number of times with the Houston Symphony.

-Since finishing school, I've been busy performing and teaching, first in Southeast Michigan and now in Connecticut.
-I've played with groups including the Toledo, Hawaii, and Ann Arbor Symphonies.
+Since finishing school, I've been busy performing and teaching, first in Southeast Michigan and Connecticut, and now in Virginia.
+I've played with groups including the Toledo, Sarasota, Hawaii, Ann Arbor, and Eastern Connecticut Symphonies.

 Outside of music, I enjoy making ice cream, watching TV, cycling, and reading.